lammps/lammps/doc/src/Python_ext.rst

-Extending the library and Python interface
+Extending the Python interface
 ******************************************

-As noted previously, the Python class methods correspond one-to-one with the functions in the LAMMPS library interface in ``src/library.cpp`` and ``library.h``.
+As noted previously, most of the :py:class:`lammps <lammps.lammps>` Python class methods correspond one-to-one with the functions in the LAMMPS library interface in ``src/library.cpp`` and ``library.h``.
 This means you can extend the Python wrapper by following these steps:

 * Add a new interface function to ``src/library.cpp`` and ``src/library.h``.